jimshortz/cocoflash-mini/README.md

 as this could cause neighboring ROMs to be erased as well due to idiosyncrasies of the CocoFLASH ROM and banking structure.
 Consult the CocoFLASH documentation for an explanation of this or simply always choose a starting bank of 12 plus a multiple of 16.

+If programming fails, you are prompted to press a key.
+If it succeeds, the loader listens for the next file.
+This allows for unattended operation which is useful since this process is a bit slow.

 # Updating the menu